 If your characters make a note on the time, the distance, the weight, the size, in any sort of comparison, be sure that your readers will keep that in mind.
 If you add it in to make a point, it will be used and it will be measured and it will be scrutinized.

 Do; Keep yourself historically correct

 What people wore, what they used for writing, what they ate.
 These are all important to the experience.
-Also, if you are writing about a time suffrage, know that women’s experiences were not the same as they are today (shaving did not start into the middle of the 20th century, sanitary belts were a thing until the 80s, no daily showers, no deodorant, no brushing teeth) Do your research to know more on this.
+Also, if you are writing about a time suffrage, know that women’s experiences were not the same as they are today (shaving did not start into the middle of the 20th century, sanitary belts were a thing until the 80s, no daily showers, no deodorant, no modern day brushing teeth (there are some ancient equivalents depending on region)) Do your research to know more on this.
 Unless the myth is taking place in the modern, don’t use modern stuff.
 If it is taking place in the past and modern, there should be a distinction.
 Don’t mesh times so easily.
 If time travelers have to abide by the codes of time, and to fit in, you should try to too.